When you bite into a piece of steak, you expect it to be soft and tender. You’ve imagined those meaty juices and that glorious flavor.

 Slaughtering Conditions

-How an animal is slaughtered can also influence the quality of meat.
-In a healthy and rested animal, not stressed by the slaughter processed, the glycogen (sugar) providing energy to the muscles converts to lactic acid after death.
+In a healthy and rested animal, not stressed by the slaughter process, the glycogen (sugar) providing energy to the muscles converts to lactic acid after death.
 This chemical process makes the meat tender and of good quality.

 If an animal is stressed before slaughter, it uses up the glycogen in its muscles, so there is limited lactic acid in the meat, impacting the quality.